-What we do

-- Enhance our stock ownership guidelines to cover our CEO (6x base salary) and our other NEOs (1.5-3x base salary). - Maintain a compensation recovery policy covering the cash and equity incentive compensation paid to our executive officers. - Maintain a minimum vesting period of one year for all equity awards, subject to limited exceptions. - Expressly prohibit payment of dividends on unvested equity awards. - Tie the majority of named executive officers' ("NEOs") compensation over time to equity awards, the ultimate value of which is driven by our overall performance and valuation. - Grant performance-based equity incentive awards to our CEO with challenging performance hurdles. - Review NEO compensation annually, with the review conducted by our Compensation Committee that consists solely of independent directors. - Maintain stock ownership guidelines of 5x annual retainer for our independent directors.
+What we do What we don't do Maintain stock ownership guidelines for our CEO (6x base salary) and our other NEOs (1.5-3x base salary). × No excise tax gross-up.
+Maintain compensation recovery policies covering the time- and performance-based cash and equity incentive compensation paid to our executive officers.
+No supplemental company paid retirement benefits.
+Expressly prohibit payment of dividends on unvested equity awards. × No repricing of stock options without stockholder approval.
+Tie a significant portion of named executive officers' ("NEOs") compensation over time to equity awards, the ultimate value of which is driven by our overall performance and valuation.
+No granting of discounted or reload stock options.
+Grant performance-based equity incentive awards to our CEO with challenging performance hurdles. × No guaranteed annual salary increases or bonuses.
+Review NEO compensation annually, with the review conducted by our Compensation Committee that consists solely of independent directors.
+Maintain stock ownership guidelines of 5x annual retainer for our independent directors.
+Did not provide a CEO long-term equity award sooner than the intended front-load period that ended at the end of 2023 (excludes RSUs granted to Mr. Lebda as payment in lieu of cash bonuses), nor provide a salary increase during that period.